BTC, DOT, LUNA, ATOM, FTT By Cointelegraph - Up News Info

 Top 5 cryptocurrencies to watch this week: BTC, DOT, LUNA, ATOM, FTT

 (BTC) and most major altcoins have been consolidating in the past few days as investors await a trigger to start the next directional move.
-Some believe that the rising inflation in the U.S. could prove to be bullish for Bitcoin.
+Some believe that the rising inflation in the United States could prove to be bullish for Bitcoin.

 Disclaimer:Fusion Media would like to remind you that the data contained in this website is not necessarily real-time nor accurate.
 All CFDs (stocks, indexes, futures) and Forex prices are not provided by exchanges but rather by market makers, and so prices may not be accurate and may differ from the actual market price, meaning prices are indicative and not appropriate for trading purposes.
 Therefore Fusion Media doesn`t bear any responsibility for any trading losses you might incur as a result of using this data.